Sitecore/jss/docs/data/routes/docs/techniques/performance/caching/en.md

 # Caching

 ## Sitecore Output Caching in MVC vs JSS
-Sitecore caching in JSS does work the same way as it does in MVC.
+Sitecore caching in JSS does not work the same way as it does in MVC.

 ![Sitecore output caching](/assets/img/sitecore-output-caching.png)